 - Reinforce a sense of professional accountability for patient safety

 - Demonstrate competency in QI/PS principles

 We believe that confronting structural racism and implicit bias to address health inequities is of the utmost importance.
 To prepare our residents to do so, Michigan Medicine adapted a curriculum from Harvard Children, called Health Equity Rounds (HER).
 Our PGY4 residents are expected to identify a patient care encounter where structural racism and implicit bias affected patient care.

-- Identify and analyze the effects of implicit bias, structural racism, and discrimination against other groups in clinical scenarios
+Identify and analyze the effects of implicit bias, structural racism and/or other oppressive and discriminatory attitudes or beliefs on patients in clinical scenarios.

-- Describe the historical context and present-day role of structural racism and discrimination and its impact on the health care system
+Describe the historical context, impact, and present-day role of structural racism and/or other oppressive and discriminatory attitudes or beliefs on the health care system.

-- Employ evidence-based tools to recognize and mitigate the effects of personally held implicit biases
+Identify evidence-based tools to recognize and mitigate the effects of personally held implicit biases.

 It’s been said that effective grand rounds should disseminate knowledge, change physician behavior, and improve patient outcomes.
 Our PGY4 residents are expected to identify and delve deeply into a topic of interest, develop expertise in the topic, and present at Departmental Grand Rounds.